iftahnaf/pyvectorguidance/README.md

 4. [References](#references)

 # About Vector Guidance
-Vector Guidance are 3D optimal guidance methods for aerial systems.
+Vector Guidance are 3D optimal control methods for aerial systems.

 The guidance laws based on a controller that minimized an finite LQ cost function with form of: